Updated: Feb 13

 Real Action Heroes

-Just like this coalition of concerned residents and business owners of Subic Bay Freeport and the surrounding provinces who came together and ordering the builder of the 71-kilometer freight railway to build away from 42 hectares of mangroves in the Subic Bay Freeport.
+Real action heroes are just like this coalition of concerned residents and business owners of Subic Bay Freeport and the surrounding provinces who banded together to force the constructor of the 71-kilometer freight railway to build away from 42 hectares of mangroves in the Subic Bay Freeport.

 The importance of mangroves to people and environment cannot be overemphasized.
 Sadly, however, mangrove forests are one of the most severely threatened and undervalued ecosystems on earth.